 At the age of 48, having never played hockey, I joined a team and scored my first ever goal at an international tournament in Iceland.
 Never having written much other than book reviews and poems, I wrote a speech for the CEO of a major teaching hospital in Toronto that resulted in a $1 million donation offered on the spot.
 With nothing more than a sewing machine and a bit of nerve, I spent a summer making custom 'trick' clothing for magicians at the Vancouver Fringe festival.
-More recently, I made cloth masks for community workers in Ontario's Haliburton County at the start of the COVID-19 pandemic.
+More recently, I made protective face masks for community workers in Ontario's Haliburton County at the start of the COVID-19 pandemic.

 If there are any threads that tie my life together, they are my love of learning, stepping in to help when needed, and sharing what I know actually works with others.
 In addition to the experiences above, this has led me to:

 >A Masters in Adult Education, focused on organizational transformation, from the University of Toronto.

 >A certificate in Executive Leadership from the Rotman-UHN Leadership program

 >Taking on the demanding and fulfilling role of Director of Organizational Development at three iconic Canadian institutions: CBC, CAMH and SickKids.

 >Teaching Creativity & Mindfulness at the renowned Haliburton School of Art and Design.

 >A certificate in Book and Magazine Publishing from Centennial College.

 >Cycling solo across Ireland with nothing more than a Michelin map, a change of clothes and a VISA card.